 Since the sacculus is sensitive to sound, it vibrates and sends a signal of pleasure to the hypothalamus, and the hypothalamus produces endorphins.

 Whew!
 That was a bit heavy, right?
 But, think of what you’re getting out of singing your heart out and you’re not even aware of it.
 You’re wondering why something is taking your breath away while singing and even after the fact.
 That’s very cool.
+You might want to record your song to extend the fun!

 I had those feelings myself even before I plan to do some singing, before going to a choir rehearsal, a karaoke singing, or when I’m thinking of rehearsing songs for a gig.
 Just the thought of singing makes you sense those feelings, how much more when you actually do it.
 In fact, I have those right now while I write these words.
 It’s remarkable!